MatthewLM/TimeSplitters-Platinum/README.md

 * __./Python/menulib.py :__ Python classes for easily making menus.
 This could easilly be seperated from the project and be used in many projects.
 * __./Python/scalelib.py :__ Code for a graphics interface with a scalable window.
 * __./Python/textrect.py :__ Code for rendering text with pygame.
+* __./theme_music_versions/ :__ Various versions of the TimeSplitters Platinum theme derived from the TimeSplitters Future Perfect theme.